Liquidation by Winding up - Understanding the concept

 - Investigation phase: after the appointment of the liquidator, an evaluation of the company will be conducted to verify the actual standing of the company and its liabilities.

-- Holding meetings and a committee of inspection: the liquidator will hold constant meetings with the creditors and report on the status of the assets of the company.
-The committee of inspection will keep checking and evaluating the performance of the liquidator.
+- Holding meetings and a committee of inspection: the liquidator will hold constant meetings with the creditors and report on the status of the company's assets.
+The inspection committee will keep checking and evaluating the performance of the liquidator.

-- Dissolution of the company: with the affairs of the company finally sorted out and with the approval of the court, the company will be effectively dissolved.
+- Dissolution of the company: with the company's affairs finally sorted out and the court's approval, the company will be effectively dissolved.

 Consequences of the liquidation process by winding up

 - The company must stop all its business operations.
-Nevertheless, if the liquidator considers that the business must be carried out to resolve some of the company's obligations, it should be conducted.
+Nevertheless, it should be conducted if the liquidator considers that the business must be carried out to resolve some of the company's obligations.

 - The power of the director normally is annulled.
-However, on some occasions, if it is required by the liquidator, the director can act as instructed.
+However, if the liquidator requires it occasionally, the director can act as instructed.

 - Changes in the number of shareholders or transfer of shares cannot be done.